Satvik-Katochh/8byte-final/elevator-simulation/README.md

 ### **🔍 KEY CONCEPTS TO EXPLAIN TOMORROW:**

-#### **1. WebSocket Communication (CRITICAL)**
+#### **1. Rush Hour Detection (NEW)**

 **Questions to Address:**

-- How does WebSocket work compared to REST API?
+- How do we detect rush hour patterns?
+- How do we optimize elevator behavior during rush hour?
+- How do we prioritize lobby-to-upper-floor requests?
-- Why do we use WebSocket for real-time updates?
+- How do we pre-position elevators for expected demand?
-- How does the client-server communication work?
-- What are the benefits for elevator simulation?

 **Real-world Analogy:**

-- REST API = Making phone calls (one-time communication)
-- WebSocket = Having a phone call that stays connected (continuous communication)
+- Traffic lights change timing during rush hour
+- Public transport increases frequency during peak times
+- Restaurants prepare more staff during busy periods

-#### **2. Simulation Flow (CRITICAL)**
+#### **2. Predictive Positioning (NEW)**

 **Questions to Address:**

-- How does the simulation generate auto-requests?
+- How do we predict where elevators will be needed?
-- How does the scheduler assign requests to elevators?
+- How do we pre-position idle elevators?
-- How does elevator movement work?
+- How do we balance elevator distribution?
-- How do we track request completion?
+- How do we minimize wait times through positioning?

-**Step-by-step Breakdown:**

-1. Request Generation (Manual + Auto)
-2. Request Assignment (SCAN Algorithm)
-3. Elevator Movement (Floor by Floor)
-4. Request Completion (Statistics Update)
+**Real-world Analogy:**

+- Taxi drivers position themselves near busy areas
+- Delivery trucks park near high-demand locations
+- Emergency services station vehicles strategically

-#### **3. Algorithm Concepts (NEW)**
+#### **3. Load Balancing (ENHANCEMENT)**

 **Questions to Address:**

-- What is priority escalation?
-- How does the 30-second rule work?
-- What is rush hour detection?
+- How do we distribute requests across multiple elevators?
+- How do we prevent elevator overcrowding?
+- How do we balance elevator utilization?
-- How do we optimize request assignment?
+- How do we optimize for different traffic patterns?

 **Real-world Analogy:**

-- Priority escalation = Emergency vehicles getting priority on roads
-- Rush hour detection = Traffic lights changing timing during busy periods
+- Restaurant staff assigned to different sections
+- Traffic lanes distributed based on demand
+- Customer service agents assigned to different queues

 ### **📝 SESSION STRUCTURE FOR TOMORROW:**